Deadweight loss: Taxation

-The deadweight loss of taxation; the tax increases the price paid by buyers to $P_c$ and decreases price received by sellers to $P_p$ and the quantity sold reduces from $Q_e$ to $Q_t$.
+The deadweight loss of taxation; the tax increases the price paid by buyers from the free market price to the consumer price and decreases the price received by sellers to the producer revenue and the sold amount decreases to the market quantity with tax.

 When a tax is levied on buyers, the demand curve shifts downward in accordance with the size of the tax.
 Similarly, when tax is levied on sellers, the supply curve shifts upward by the size of tax.
 When the tax is imposed, the price paid by buyers increases, and the price received by seller decreases.
 Therefore, buyers and sellers share the burden of the tax, regardless of how it is imposed.
 Since a tax places a "wedge" between the price buyers pay and the price sellers get, the quantity sold is reduced below the level that it would be without tax.
 To put it another way, a tax on a good causes the size of market for that good to decrease.

 For example, suppose that Will is a cleaner who is working in the cleaning service company and Amie hired Will to clean her room every week for $100.
 The opportunity cost of Will's time is $80, while the value of a clean house to Amie is $120.
 Hence, each of them get same amount of benefit from their deal.
 Amie and Will each receive a benefit of $20, making the total surplus from trade $40.